ooaklee/ghatd/docs/getting-started/starter-v0-host-application-style.md

 ## Migration Notes

-- Keep third-party clients explicit until the project has a stable opinion about Redis, email, OAuth, payment, observability, and storage lifecycle.
+- Keep third-party settings explicit until the project has a stable opinion about Redis, email, OAuth, payment, observability, and storage lifecycle.
+  Use the package-owned runtime helpers for the common path, and eject back to direct client construction when the host application needs custom behaviour.
 - Prefer `starter.AttachDefaultRoutes` for a lazy first pass.
 Eject route attachment back into per-package calls when one route group needs custom middleware or ordering.